robbylong/robot-learning-manipulation/README.md

 ## Running

 To run, simply execute `python3 examples/run_example_pick_handle.py`.
-This will spawn the RPL panda robot with custom gripper on a table.
+This will spawn the RPL panda robot with the caging gripper on a table.
 You can move the camera in the simulation by holding `CNTRL` and dragging with the mouse.
 The model should be loaded in seconds even using CPU.

 By default, the camera on the RPL Panda is disabled.
 Modify the `sim_camera` parameter to simulate it.